mfs409/jetlag/src/overview/software_foundations.md

 Before we look at some code, there is one more important topic to discuss.
 If you're looking at that first picture and thinking "I don't want my game to run in a web browser", JetLag is still a good tool for you.
-In later tutorials, we'll show you how to use tools like [Capacitor](https://capacitorjs.com/) and [Electron](https://www.electronjs.org/) to run your game as a mobile or desktop app.
+In later chapters, we'll show you how to use tools like [Capacitor](https://capacitorjs.com/) and [Electron](https://www.electronjs.org/) to run your game as a mobile or desktop app.